liferay/liferay-docs/develop/tutorials/articles/03-jsf/03-setting-permissions/03-extending-the-permissions-scheme-with-wrapper-classes.markdown

+---
+header-id: extending-the-permissions-scheme-with-wrapper-classes
+---

-# Extending the Permissions Scheme with Wrapper Classes [](id=extending-the-permissions-scheme-with-wrapper-classes)
+# Extending the Permissions Scheme with Wrapper Classes

 When extending a portlet's permissions scheme, it's best practice to create wrapper classes that extend your model entity wrappers.
 This gives your